9th8/up-to-date-real-world-haskell/1-getting-started.md

 it :: Integer
 ```

-Haskell\'s integer type is named `Integer`.
+Haskell's integer type is named `Integer`.
 The size of an `Integer`
-value is bounded only by your system\'s memory capacity.
+value is bounded only by your system's memory capacity.

-Rational numbers don\'t look quite the same as integers.
+Rational numbers don't look quite the same as integers.
 To construct a
 rational number, we use the `(%)` operator.
 The numerator is on the
 left, the denominator on the right.